 My eyes always following you wherever you roam, making sure you’re ok and you’re never alone.

 Our time was too short yet for me it goes on, I won’t ever leave you, I’ll never be gone.

 I live in your heart and you live in mine – An enduring love that continues to shine

 The day will come and together we’ll be, and you’ll say tae me home boy, and once again I will lead

 Until that day comes don’t think that I’ve gone, I’m here right beside you, and my love it lives on.

 Written in memory of chance (author not named in book)

 I’m not sure why I’m compelled to write this tonight.
 I started earlier today and can’t seem to settle until it’s done.
-Maybe you’re reading this and you need something from it.
-Maybe it’s to honour these souls who graced my life.
+Maybe you’re reading this and you need something from it, like solace from missing your own pet.
+Or, maybe it’s to honour these souls who graced my life.
 I hope that the poet is right and that we will meet again one day.